-Custom time hierarchies
+Custom Time hierarchies

-eazyBI automatically creates two hierarchies in the "Time" dimension - default and weekly.
+eazyBI automatically creates two hierarchies in the Time dimension - default and weekly.

 For week numeration, eazyBI uses ISO standard, which means the first week of the year always has January 4.